Sergio Lopez

 I grew up in a small town in Mexico and moved to the U.S. in 2018.
 I never imagined facing this sudden change and unpredictability in my life.
 However, I made a million adjustments to adapt to a new country.
 I learned a new language, a new culture, and a different system.

-I am still be early in my journey, but I’m fully committed to learning, contributing, and improving every day.
+I am still early in my journey, but I’m fully committed to learning, contributing, and improving every day.
 I value feedback, collaboration, and working with people who raise the bar.
 My goal is to earn trust through consistency, effort, and continuous growth.

 Right now, learning is my top priority, but I also want to bring value to the team wherever I can.
 I’m not afraid of hard work, and I’m here to put in the time, take initiative, and grow into someone others can count on.
 I want to learn from those around me, add to the team in any way possible, and help build something we can all be proud of.

-Over time, human behavior has become something I dive into during my downtime, It's become the lens I see design through: not just how things look, but how they make people feel, decide, and act.
+Over time, human behavior has become something I dive into during my downtime.
+It's become the lens I see design through: not just how things look, but how they make people feel, decide, and act.

-From my sports years to my professional jobs, one thing has stayed consistent, I'm a team player.
+From my sports years to my professional jobs, one thing has stayed consistent: I'm a team player.
 I give everything to help my team move forward, and I want us to win.
 I know that to work with a team you truly respect and admire, you have to earn it, not just with effort, but with results.

 My biggest takeaways